Surnames As Middle Names

 Do you ever wonder how people come up with their children’s names?
-Sometimes it’s easy if they are a junior or have a name like John or Elizabeth and then sometimes you have to search a little deeper.
+Sometimes it’s easy if they are juniors or have a more common name like John or Elizabeth.
+And then sometimes you have to search a little deeper.
+In this blog post, you’ll discover how surnames are used as more unusual middle names.

 Ida was born in York County, Pennsylvania in 1879 to John George Dettinger and Julia Dirk.
 Their family numbered twelve children with Ida right in the middle.